-Like sock length, and the orientation of cycling cap peaks – everyone has an opinion and there are some individuals that will tell you that you shouldn’t have a saddlebag for cycling.
+Like sock length, and the orientation of a cycling cap, everyone has an opinion and there are some individuals that will tell you that you shouldn’t have a saddlebag for cycling.
 That same individual will probably be the one asking you for a chain tool at the crucial moment.

 What goes into a cycling saddlebag?

-Common items found nestled within a saddlebag include: an inner tube (un-used, unless you’ve been unlucky), inner tube patch kit, two tyre levers, Co2 inflator and canisters (at least two), multitool.
+Common items found nestled within a saddlebag include: an inner tube (un-used, unless you’ve been unlucky), inner tube patch kit, two tire levers, Co2 inflator and canisters (at least two) and a multi-tool.

-Those using larger saddlebags will also be able to cram in their phone, some cash and keys, and super sized versions can manage arm warmers and other light layers.
+Those using larger saddlebags will also be able to cram in their phone, some cash and keys, and super-sized versions can manage arm warmers and other light layers such as a vest.

 Saddlebag size and weight

 One of the most crucial elements to come into play when choosing a saddlebag is the size – or in this case, volume.
-Saddlebag size is often listed in terms of capacity in litres – as per backpacks and other travel bags, though some brands provide dimensions instead.
+Just like backpacks and other travel bags, saddlebag size is often listed in terms of capacity in liters, though some brands provide dimensions instead.

-Those intending to stow away the bare essentials for a short ride around their local lanes probably don’t need a huge capacity.
-A small, lightweight saddlebag will fit an inner tube, CO2 canisters and inflator, plus tyre levers and a multi tool.
+Those intending to stow away the bare essentials for a short ride around their local roads probably don’t need a huge capacity.
+A small, lightweight saddlebag will fit an inner tube, CO2 canisters and inflator, plus tire levers and a multi tool.

 Anything else can be chucked into your pockets, and a small saddlebag will maintain the streamlined appearance of your (no doubt otherwise immaculate) bike whilst also being more aerodynamic and lighter.

-At the largest end of the scale, super sized saddlebags – called saddlepacks and capable of carrying loads in the region of 15 litres – are used by some bike packers in place of traditional panniers.
-This is becasue they’re often lighter than a rack and pannier bags, and less obtrusive since they don’t increase the width of the bike.
+At the largest end of the scale, super-sized saddlebags — sometimes called saddlepacks — which are capable of carrying loads in the region of 15 liters, and are used by some bikepackers in place of traditional panniers.
+This is because they’re often lighter than a rack and pannier bags, and less obtrusive since they don’t increase the width of the bike.

 Saddlebag attachment and closure

-Heavier options of course will need more support – and these may have plastic mounts to be attached to the saddle, or hooks that fit to the seat post itself for additional security.
-These added fixing will, in turn, increase the weight – but if you’re travelling with a tent and sleeping bag, a couple of extra grams are probably a minor concern.
+Heavier options will need more support, and these may have plastic mounts to be attached to the saddle, or hooks that fit to the seat post itself for additional security.
+These added fixings will, in turn, increase the weight, but if you’re travelling with a tent and sleeping bag, a couple of extra grams are probably a minor concern.

 Traditional saddlebags use a zip to secure their contents.
-However, most saddlebags face a hard life ahead, and zips can fail in time – so other solutions have been sought such as roll-up cases, clasps and even buckles.
+However, most saddlebags face a hard life in the firing line of road gunk flung off your rear wheel, and zips can fail in time; so some opt for other closures such as roll-up cases, clasps and even buckles.
 This said, the vast majority of models still feature a zip, which in most cases will outlive the accessory itself.

-Available in a range of sizes, the Lezyne QR Caddy fits to the saddle rails – holding the bag solidly in place, with no rattling or rubbing of frame or clothing.
-The base material is a durable nylon, and water resistant zippers help to keep the rain out, alongside a neoprene pocket in the Medium size.
+Available in a range of sizes, the Lezyne QR Caddy mounts to the saddle rails, holding the bag solidly in place, with no rattling or rubbing of frame or clothing.
+The base material is a durable nylon, and water-resistant zippers help to keep the rain out, alongside a neoprene pocket in the Medium size.

-Evoc also offer a ‘Race’ and ‘Tour’ model, but with a capacity of 0.65 litres, the simple ‘Evoc Saddlebag’ is the middle of the road choice that can contain the basic essentials with ease – we filled it with two inner tubes, a set of tyre levers, a multi-tool and a chain tool.
+Evoc also offers a ‘Race’ and ‘Tour’ model, but with a capacity of 0.65 liters, the simple ‘Evoc Saddlebag’ is the middle of the road choice which can hold the basic essentials with ease.
+We filled it with two inner tubes, a set of tire levers, a multi-tool, and a chain tool.

 Velcro loops keeps this one in place, with a further attachment at the seat post to prevent any wobbling.
-Out only quibble was with the lack of waterproofing.
-We clocked the overall weight of this one at just 66 grams.
+Our only quibble was with the lack of waterproofing.

 Radial Cycles Porter Saddlebag